Recommended Mental Health Books

 Treatment of mental illness doesn’t mean you will have a happy, productive life.

-Mental health professionals often treat a client until the symptoms of depression or anxiety a reduced to the point that they no longer interfere with the client’s jobs, friendships, or keep the client from doing other things they would like to do.
+Mental health professionals often treat a client until the symptoms of depression or anxiety are reduced to the point that they no longer interfere with the client’s jobs, friendships, or keep the client from doing other things they would like to do.
 Once those symptoms are reduced and the client no longer meets the criteria for the illness, the treating therapist or mental health counselor can no longer bill medical insurance for treatment.
 There can be some benefits to continuing to work with the client even after symptoms disappear in order to build sufficient skills to prevent a relapse into depression or anxiety.
-Keeping a client out of the psychiatric hospital can be a legitimate goal of treatment even if the client no longer has enough symptoms to meet the full criterion for a particular mental illness.
+Keeping a client out of the psychiatric hospital can be a legitimate goal of treatment even if the client no longer has enough symptoms to meet the full criteria for a particular mental illness.

 Does David Joel Miller see clients for counseling and coaching?